 Similarly, the digestive fire (Agni) cannot burn and digest food well if undigested food is still present in our digestive tract.
 Fasting is an excellent way to cleanse our digestive tract and restore balance to the body.

-Philosophy of Ayurveda
+Philosophy of Ayurveda body types

 Ayurveda teaches that each individual has the power of healing himself through nutrition and way of living.
 It provides the ability to understand our bodies and needs to restore health and rejuvenate from within.
-The basis of keeping our health resides in establishing healthy eating habits.
+The basis of keeping our healthy resides in establishing healthy eating habits.

 It is also important to apply traditional practices such as yoga of the practice of breathing, as well as understanding spiritual exercises that create harmony and happiness.